smilingjumbos/github_container_auto_switcher/README.md

 Step 5: Create a GitHub Personal Access Token with "repo" scope.
 Ref: [GitHub's official documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic).

-Step 6: Paste the obtained token (the one that is prefixed with `ghp_`) in the addon and click "SAVE".
+Step 6: Paste the obtained token (the one that is prefixed with `ghp_`) in the add-on and click "SAVE".

 Step 7: Test the add-on by attempting to browse to a private repository in a non-containerized tab.
 The add-on should detect the repository being private and should switch the current tab to the designated GitHub container.